atnguyen1/AdventofCode2023/README.md

 Day 6:

 Gimme problem, super easy and can brute force, even though it's parabolas calculations.
 Could have done half the work once you found the peak.
+Oh yeah, learned to use python's progressbar2 for fancy graphics.  https://medium.com/pythoniq/progress-bars-in-python-with-progressbar2-da77838077a9